 Read through and/or recite your passage at least ten more times.
 Make sure you use all your gestures and the full range of vocal effects.
-You will be presenting it to a live audience in Week 6.

 Note to Mom or Dad: We want your children to make their presentation as naturally dramatic as possible.
 It should not be overly dramatic, but it should be lively and interesting.